Home

 TICKETS: https://wegottickets.com/event/685253

 FRETS is delighted to welcome Norman Blake and Euros Childs back in their JONNY guise to the Strathaven Hotel on Friday 20th Feb, 6 years after the last appearance.
+BMX Bandits will be opening the show as special guests

 Norman Blake has been releasing albums with Teenage Fanclub since 1990 and has recently released an album with a new project featuring Bernard Butler and James Grant.
 Teenage Fanclub continue to record and tour internationally.